docsifyjs/docsify/docs/configuration.md

 };
 ```

-?> If this options is `false` but you dont want to emojify some specific colons , [Refer this](https://github.com/docsifyjs/docsify/issues/742#issuecomment-586313143)
+?> If this options is `false` but you don't want to emojify some specific colons , [Refer this](https://github.com/docsifyjs/docsify/issues/742#issuecomment-586313143)

 ## mergeNavbar